SCDF to roll out new ambulance that can self-decontaminate and automatically load stretcher

 The current CVs and FCVs have been in operation since the early 2000s, and the SCDF said the “ageing fleet” is due for replacement, calling it “timely” to improve capabilities to manage increasingly complex operational terrains.

-“We believe that these new capabilities will certainly enhance how our commanders and decision-makers are able to see more, see further and know more ... and also improve the overall quality of incident management,” SCDF director of operations Assistant Commissioner (AC) Daniel Seet said.
+“We believe that these new capabilities will certainly enhance how our commanders and decision-makers are able to see more, see further and know more ... and also improve the overall quality of incident management,” SCDF director of operations Senior Assistant Commissioner (SAC) Daniel Seet said.

 VIDEO WALLS AND DRONES